Georgia Tech Glee Club: Rebirth

-At the first rehearsal after the arrival of its current director, Dr. Jerry Ulrich, in 2003, the Glee Club numbered 13 singers, including at least two persons who could not match pitch.
+At the first rehearsal after the arrival of its next director, Dr. Jerry Ulrich (known to students as "Doc"), in 2003, the Glee Club numbered 13 singers, including at least two persons who could not match pitch.
 That fall semester featured one public performance on the November Choral Concert where the group was sandwiched between the Chamber Choir, the Chorale, and two student-run a cappella groups.
 However, under Dr. Ulrich and new student officers, growth was quick.
 In the ensuing three years, the group expanded to 50 singers, and performed hundreds of times in Atlanta and the surrounding region.

 In the last few years, the Glee Club has continued to grow in fame and size.
-In the past five years alone, the group has performed in Hawaii, New York's Carnegie Hall, Washington, D.C., Southern California, and The United Kingdom.
+In the past, the group has performed in Hawaii, New York's Carnegie Hall, Washington, D.C., Southern California, and the United Kingdom.
 It recorded a full studio album entitled Sing, Kindred Voices in 2006 to mark the Glee Club's Centennial year.
+During the COVID lockdown in 2020, the Glee Club performed a virtual rendition of the Georgia Tech Alma Mater before the 2020 Georgia Tech Homecoming game against Clemson University, as well as recorded a holiday studio album entitled White and Gold Christmas on December 1, 2020.